phase2/generator-outrigger-drupal/templates/docs/CONTRIBUTING.md

         * the condition in which the code is removed
     * All developers are responsible for reviewing this each time they come across the code in a new development task.
 * Correct spelling when naming things.
 CamelCase and snake_case are okay, but inconsistent abbreviations, acronyms, and word concatenation without separators is not.
-* [Kit standard](http://www.drupal.org/project/kit) naming conventions.
-Where this does not make sense we will use the project namespace "<%= machineName %>" as a substitute for the module's unique name (***event*** from **<%= machineName %>_event**).
-    * For example the subtitle field is used across types, but the address field used by events is not, this gives us `field_<%= machineName %>_subtitle` and `field_event_address`.

 Some of these guidelines are verified by the `grunt phpcs` task, which is run as part of `grunt validate`, in turn a step of the overall build process.

 ### Code Layout and Scope

-* All markup should be defined in templates kept in the theme.
+* All markup should be defined in templates.
 * API functions should be maintained at the bottom of the `.module` file or kept in a separate include file.
+In Drupal 8, helper functions should be wrapped in classes.
-* Form callbacks should contain the minimum code to interact with the Form system,otherwise they should call API functions for options lists, validation logic, and submit handling.
+* Form callbacks should contain the minimum code to interact with the Form system, otherwise they should call API functions for options lists, validation logic, and submit handling.
 * Menu callbacks should always be in a separate file from `.module`.
 * hooks in the .module file should be implemented in the following thematic order:
     * bootstrapping the site